Introduction – Few Understand The Nuts And Bolts Of Climate Science

 The newly released summary for policy makers from the Intergovernmental Panel on Climate Change (IPCC) is the best place to read a twenty page summary of what we currently know about climate change.
 But if you can’t bear the 20 pages of bloodless text, this is a short guide that tries to explain how humans are warming the world.
 Written for humans.

 The world’s atmosphere has warmed about 0.85°C between 1880 and 2012.
 The oceans are also warming, absorbing 90% of the increased energy stored in the climate system.
-Ice sheets in the Arctic, Antarctica and Greenland are declining (Antarctic sea ice has grown).
+Ice cover in the Artic, Antarctica and Greenland is declining.
 Sea levels are rising, the ocean is acidifying and atmospheric concentrations of greenhouse gases are rising.

 These are the ‘fingerprints’ of climate change.
 The measurements that show us the world is changing.
 The ‘what’ if you will.
 Climate science is the effort to explain ‘why’ the world is warming, and what we can expect in the future.
 This is what we are going to try and explain here using three ideas: forcing, sensitivity and pathways.